Doorda/Getting-Started/README.md

 ### Metadata

-The metadata for the tables can be viewed via the [API](https://dev.doorda.com/#d906db60-4ad8-4e1c-96e2-22057ea39372) or using `SHOW COLUMNS FROM table` when connected to DoordaHost using a tool which supports SQL Queries.
+The metadata for the tables can be viewed using `SHOW COLUMNS FROM table` when connected to DoordaHost using a tool which supports SQL Queries.